cbhatawdekar/cbhatawdekar/README.md

 ![MySign](https://github.com/cbhatawdekar/cbhatawdekar/assets/12450888/060abdce-e3d1-4e10-b523-38c9c4e95051)

 If not yet clear from the above , my mantra is to “Keep it simple and automate everything.”
 By prioritizing automation, I streamline processes and mitigate the potential for human error.
 Nonetheless, should human error occur, I derive great satisfaction from troubleshooting and resolving issues, especially those that have proven challenging for other engineers.
 My out-of-the-box thinking often leads me to unconventional yet effective solutions, which leaves me with a deep sense of satisfaction that's hard to put into words.

+My love for automation extends beyond my professional work and intersects with my personal hobbies.
+I've converted 70% of my home into a smart home and I'm constantly expanding on this initiative.
+Additionally, I'm passionate about coding and often work on pet projects.
+Lately, I've been exploring the world of drone programming.

 <!--
 **cbhatawdekar/cbhatawdekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.